The 3S’s of success for startups with Google Cloud: Scalability, security and stability

 To discuss this and more insights on how this can help startups achieve their goals, Google Cloud in partnership with YourStory is holding an in-person meet and greet event titled ‘From startup to scale up’ that will feature in-depth discussions on the 3S’s of success for startups.

-The sessions will take place on Conrad by Hilton in Bengaluru on 23rd September 2022 at 6:30 PM.
-Some of the esteemed speakers and guests at the event will include Abhishek Pandey, Head, VC & Startups, Google Cloud.
+The sessions will take place on Courtyard by Marriott in Gurugram on 30th September 2022 at 6:30 PM.
+Some of the esteemed speakers and guests at the event will include - Apurva Chamaria, Head of Startups, VC & Private Equity Partnerships, Google India and Jitin Bhatia, Founder,Explurger.
 For founders, technology heads, decision makers, CIOs, and industry stakeholders, this is your chance to network and meet peers from the industry and be part of an engaging evening.
-To confirm your participation,